panchitoibanez/nodejs-with-aws/PROJECT.md

   - Mastered core CDK commands (`bootstrap`, `synth`, `diff`, `deploy`).

 - [x] **Week 6 & 7: Automation, CI/CD & Containerization**
-  - Wrote a multi-stage `Dockerfile` to create an optimized production container.
+  - Wrote a multi-stage `Dockerfile` to create an optimized production container using AWS Lambda base images.
   - Built a multi-job GitHub Actions workflow for CI/CD.
   - Implemented a secure, passwordless OIDC connection between GitHub and AWS.
   - Configured a cloud-native build process to create and push the Docker image from the CI/CD pipeline.
   - Refactored the CDK application into multiple stacks (`EcrStack`, `AppRunnerStack`) with dependencies to solve deployment race conditions.
+  - **Architecture Pivot**: Successfully pivoted from AWS App Runner to AWS Lambda + API Gateway due to account activation limitations, demonstrating real-world problem-solving skills.
+  - Implemented NestJS serverless architecture using `@codegenie/serverless-express` for Lambda integration.
   - Fully automated the deployment of all backend infrastructure and container images.